basacul/nodejs_tutorial/README.md

 By the way, so far, node does not support the ES6 syntax "import something from 'something'", if the instructor is correct.

 If a package.json with the needed dependencies exist, with command "npm install" all necessary packages are installed.

+"npm install package@X.X.X -g" installs a package globally and not listed in the package files.